The CLVM serialization format closely follows the in-memory representation of the program tree.

 This in turn, closely resembles the text format of a fully compiled CLVM program.

-At the lowest level, there are only three types of Object in the CLVM.
+At the lowest level, there are only two types of Object in the CLVM.

 Each CLVM Object is represented by a series of one or more bytes.
 Each byte belongs to the representation of exactly one CLVM Object.
 That is, no bits in a byte are shared by multiple CLVM objects.

 Each value in the CLVM is an untyped sequence of bytes.
 In the running virtual machine, values have a property length, containing the number of bytes.
 The same concept is preserved in the serialization format.
 However, values must be distinguished from cons boxes in the byte stream, so an escaping scheme is used.
 This escaping means that serialized values using more than 7 bits have a different representation than the in memory representation.

 Nil has a single predefined value which is not shared with any user-defined value.

 Values which can be represented in 7 bits are encoded as a single byte with that value.
 Larger serialized values are represented as a sequence of bytes that encode the size, and then the value bytes.

 The encoding scheme for the size prefix is as follows:

 The value of the first serialized byte determines the number of size bytes (1 to 6, including the first byte).
 The size then determines the number of bytes denoting the value (0 to 0x400000000-1 bytes long)